Moving from Ontario to Alberta

 Lower Cost of Living

-Another element of the cost of living you will enjoy in Alberta as compared to Ontario are the real estate prices and rates.
-The average rent for a one-bedroom apartment in Alberta is $1070 and the average rent for the same sized apartment in Ontario is $1723.
+Other elements of the cost of living you will enjoy in Alberta, as compared to Ontario, are the real estate prices and rates.
+The average rent for a one-bedroom apartment in Alberta is $1070, and the average rent for the same-sized apartment in Ontario is $1723.
+Public transportation, food, and entertainment are also more affordable.

 Friendlier People